Contact us whenever you need it!

 An agent acting under the Power of Attorney can be chosen by the person needing care.
 It is an essential part of estate planning and can be arranged years before the principal falls into mental incapacity.

 Conservatorship, on the other hand, is not voluntary.
-It is a court-mandated process and the conservatee will not have a choice of who is appointed conservator.
-Conservatorship can also override Power of Attorney if an Attorney-in-Fact stands down or is forced to retire by court order.
+It is a court-mandated process and the conservatee will not have a choice of who will be appointed conservator.
+Conservatorship can also override Power of Attorney if an Attorney-in-Fact (agent) stands down or is forced to retire by court order.

 Get Your Power of Attorney Now